JasperV/dotfiles/README.md

 https://www.quicklookplugins.com/\
 https://www.maketecheasier.com/extend-mac-quick-look-with-plugins/\
 https://github.com/sindresorhus/quick-look-plugins
-remove all references to email and usernames - templatize it in bitwarden git credential helper rewrite from ground up - make work in all cases
+on opening of new session, unlock bw vault and set session var remove all references to email and usernames - templatize it in bitwarden git credential helper rewrite from ground up - make work in all cases